-One of the best things that has happened to me since becoming pregnant is having the ability to prioritize what’s important in my life and what isn’t.
-All of a sudden, things that seemed like big issues before didn’t matter as much.
+One of the best things that happened to me when I became pregnant with my second child was having the ability to prioritize what was important in my life and what wasn’t.
+At that point, things that seemed like big issues before didn’t matter as much.
 It’s like that when you’re working with half the energy that you normally have.

 I have the tendency to be a busybody.
 I’m all up in everybody’s business, wanting to make sure folks feel listened to and heard.
 If you tell me something, I’m going to remember it, and I’m going to care about it.
 A large part of that comes from my personal experience of not feeling valued when I was younger.
 While I may not make the most friends, the people that I do connect with, it typically sticks.
 The challenge with that is when you work on the internet, it can feel like everybody is your friend.

-Some of my real friends experienced the residual effects of my pulling back to take care of myself, and started feeling slighted.
+Unfortunately, some of my real friends experienced the residual effects of my pulling back to take care of myself, and started to feel slighted.
 I had to tell more than one person that I still loved them even when I was loving myself.
-Even when I haven’t had a real vacation in over a year, and I’m doing the best that I can at being a mom and still struggling, and wanting to make sure my husband gets attention…I still love you.
-But I gotta take care of my life over here.
+Even when I hadn’t had a real vacation in over a year, and I was doing the best that I could at being a mom and still struggling, and wanting to make sure my husband got attention…I still love them.
+But I had to take care of my life over here.

 Letting go is hard, but it’s necessary.